Find out if Medical Cannabis is right for you.

 I am committed to the California Medical Marijuana Program and to the legal protection it provides to qualified individuals.

-If you are interested in determining if you qualify as a medical marijuana patient under the California Medical Marijuana program please call my office at 626-344-7596.
+If you are interested in determining if you qualify as a medical marijuana patient under the California Medical Marijuana program please schedule an appointment.

 Medical Marijuana Doctor – 1224 E. Green Street Suite #101 Pasadena, CA 91106